Case Study: Collaboration Leads the Way for Academic and Industry Innovation

 Thomas Hildebrand Christiansen also argues that working with biosensor data along with students at applied science schools is a win-win for companies, because the schools offer an attractive package of facts-based analyses whose conclusions are more validated than student-led focus groups.
 “My impression is that business academies have particularly good opportunities to take on an advisor role in their local business community thanks to tools like these,” he says.

 The partnership has also been fruitful for students, who not only get hands-on training on the biosensor equipment and software, but who also gain on-the-ground experience in businesses that enables concrete outlets for career advancement.
-“This is a way for companies to establish biometrics departments themselves, and staff those departments with new grads,” says Christiansen.

 Working with biosensor data is still relatively new in both academic and business contexts.
 However, the value of learning how to leverage these new technologies is tremendous, and the non-biased nature of the physiological results that iMotions produces allows students and newcomers to biosensor research alike to ramp up quickly.
 Moreover, combining biosensor data with traditional market research methods can provide for even stronger insights. iMotions offers hands-on practical training in the use of neurotechnology for you to get started in a fast and reliable way.
 If you are interested in learning how to use these methodologies to conduct studies in a context like UCL & Rynkeby, you can express your interest in participating in our Academy here.